raspberrypi/documentation/remote-access/README.md

 # Remote Access

-Sometimes you need access to a Raspberry Pi without connecting a monitor to it: for example, if the Pi is embedded in something like a robot; if you want to view some information from it from elsewhere; or maybe if you just don't have a monitor spare!
+Sometimes you need to access a Raspberry Pi without connecting it to a monitor.
+Perhaps the Pi is embedded in something like a robot, or you may want to view some information from it from elsewhere.
+Maybe you simply don't have a spare monitor!
+You can find more information on accessing your Raspberry Pi remotely here.

 ## Contents